AakarshB/Postgresql-restore/README.md

 Update the secret.yaml and job.yaml with the DB and storage connectionstrings

-## Running manually on your computer
+## Running on your Destination Cluster

 ### Step 1.
-Replace the image name with the lastest image provided, below is the defualt provided in the cronjob yaml
+Replace the image name with the version specific to your PostgreSQL server.

+Below is an example of the image name which is specific to PostgreSQL version 11

-aakarsh94/postgresql-restore:v1.0 `
+aakarsh94/postgresql-restore:v11 `

 ### Step 2.
-Run and map to your drive (e.g. /d/backup)
+Run and map to your backup drive

 Apply the job and secrets.yaml in your kubernetes cluster

 NOTE: The target database is to be created in the destination server before the restore job is applied Below is the command to create a database in postgresql or pgadmin tool can be used.

 CREATE DATABASE adventureworks
     WITH